The Editorial Comitee provides advice and support in planning the thematic sections of the magazine.

 Doctor in Social Sciences from the Colegio de México, he is currently a professor-researcher in the Department of Cultural Studies at El Colegio de la Frontera Norte.
 The central areas of research: Culture and identity, cultural borders, social movements, youth cultures, urban sociology and popular culture.
 His most recent publications are: The system is anti-us.
 Youth cultures, movements and resistance (2015); Juvenicide, Ayotzinapa and precarious lives in Latin America and Spain (2015); Cross-borders.
 Frontiers of the world and cultural processes (2014); Youth Troops.
 Cross-border cultures and identities (coordinator, 2014); Welcome friends to Tijuana.
 Graffiti on the border (2012); “Tijuana makes me happy.
 Pastiches, palimpsests and cultural sampling ”in Voices of Mexico (2013); "Narcoculture, violence and socio-anthropological sciences" in Contempt (2012); "Narco (Corridos), melodrama and popular culture" in Versants (2010); "Corrido / Narcotrafic" in Sons of the Mediterranean (2008); "Cultural studies and the challenges of globalization" in Latin American Studies Association (2006).

-He is an ethnologist with a specialty in ethnohistory and with the academic degree of Master in Anthropological Sciences at the National School of Anthropology and History; Doctor in Anthropological Sciences at CIESAS-Mexico.
-Founding member of the Department of Anthropology of the UAM-Iztapalapa and founder of CIESAS-Sureste, of the University of Sciences and Arts of Chiapas, as well as contributing to the reorganization of the Chiapaneco Institute of Culture.
-He has been a professor of anthropology in several Latin American countries, in Spain and in several Mexican universities.
-He has published books, essays, articles, reviews and popular texts.
-He is a member of the National System of Researchers.
-He is currently the regional director of CIESAS-Occidente.
+He is an ethnologist specializing in ethnohistory and holds a master's degree in Anthropological Sciences from the National School of Anthropology and History, and a doctorate in Anthropological Sciences from [versalitas]ciesas[/versalitas]-Mexico.
+He is a founding member of the Department of Anthropology at [versalitas]uam[/versalitas]-Iztapalapa and [versalitas]ciesas[/versalitas]-Southeast, and the University of Sciences and Arts of Chiapas, as well as contributing to the reorganization of the Chiapas Institute of Culture.
+He has taught anthropology in several Latin American countries, in Spain and in Mexican universities.
+He has published books, essays, articles, reviews and popularization texts; he is a member of the National System of Researchers.

 Doctor of Social Sciences (El Colegio de la Frontera Norte [COLEF], Mexico).
 Member of the National System of Researchers (SNI) of Conacyt (National Council of Science and Technology, Mexico).
 His most recent publications are the coordination of Bricks, errors and memory.
 Industrial heritage theory (2015, Mexico, COLEF), The authorship of Monterrey through its streets.
 A review from the social sciences (2015, Mexico, Colef / Conarte / Conaculta) and the article “The textile industry in Monterrey, Mexico.
 The formation of heritage landscapes of the present ” Abacus.
 Journal of Culture and Social Sciences, 88: 162-168.
 He is a researcher at the Department of Cultural Studies (DEC) of El Colegio de la Frontera Norte (COLEF), Mexico.